primefaces/primefaces/docs/7_1/components/schedule.md

 # Schedule

-Schedule provides an Outlook Calendar, iCal like JSF component to manage events.
+Schedule provides an Outlook Calendar, iCal like JSF component to manage events which is based on FullCalendar.

 ## Info